hjagodzinski/C-Mock/README.md

 	    foo(1, 2); // call real function
     }

+### Building ###

-C Mock uses internally some tricks specific to GNU/Linux platforms and a test building requires a few additional steps.
+C Mock uses internally some tricks specific to GNU/Linux platform and a test building requires a few additional steps.

 Firstly, all functions you want to mock must be in dynamic libraries.
 If it includes your project-specific functions you must put them to dynamic library.
 In such a circumstances it seems reasonable to build all code under test as dynamic library.
 Selecting only those parts that you are going to mock might be tedious and cumbersome.

-Secondly, you must pass following flags to linker when building test executable:
+Secondly, you must pass following options to linker when building test executable:

 * *-rdynamic* - add all symbols to dynamic symbol table
 * *-Wl,--no-as-needed* - link with library event though during static linking there are no dependencies to it
 * *-ldl* - dynamic linking loader library

+C Mock comes with *cmock-config* tool to hide all these details away from you.
+Run

+    cmock-config --cflags

+and

+    cmock-config --libs

+to get compilations flags and linker options, respectively.

+Let's say you built a code under test into libfoo.so and put a test code in bar.cc.
+To build your test you would run:

+    g++ `cmock-config --cflags` -c bar.cc -o bar.o g++ `cmock-config --libs` -pthread -lfoo -lgmock -lgtest bar.o -o bar # Google Test requires -pthread

-When building code under test as dynamic library it is handy to specify soname as absolute path name.
+When building code under test as dynamic library it is handy to specify *soname* as absolute path name.
 Then when test executable is run no addition environment setup is required for dynamic linking loader to locate your library (i.e. setting LD\_LIBRARY\_PATH).

 Example
 -------